RoboticVisionOrg/carlie_docs/docs/getting_started/carlie_running_existing_capabilities.md

 ## AR Tag Following Demo
 The AR Tag Following Demo allows Carlie to follow a AprilTag.
-This demo does require the AprilTag library and AprilTag ROS package to be installed.
-To install these package run the following steps (these steps only needs to be done once):

-1. Open up a terminal and navigate to your home directory `cd`
-2. Git clone the AprilTags library `git clone https://github.com/AprilRobotics/apriltag.git`
-3. Move into the newly cloned AprilTags folder `cd apriltag/`
-4. Run cmake on the AprilTags folder `cmake .` and then install `sudo make install`
-5. Navigate to the src directory within your ROS catkin_ws, most likely `~/catkin_ws/src`
-6. Git clone the AprilTags ROS package `git clone https://github.com/AprilRobotics/apriltag_ros.git`
-7. Navigate to the main ROS catkin_ws directory `cd ~/catkin_ws` and run catkin_make `catkin_make`
-8. If there are no compile errors you should be able to run the AR Tag Following Demo

-To run the AR Tag Following Demo you will require an AR Tag from the 36h11 with an ID of 5.
+This demo utilises the [AprilTag ROS](https://wiki.ros.org/apriltag_ros) package.
+To run the AR Tag Following Demo you will require an AR Tag from the 36h11 with an ID of 5 ([PDF here](assets/apriltag_36h11_5.pdf)).
 The edge of the tag should be 0.161 metres, however it is fine if this is not the case.
 This demo can be run through the web interface or via the command line.
 To run the demo via the command line execute the following within a terminal (if you are SSH'ed into Carlie make sure you have an X server running):

     roslaunch carlie_ar_tag_following_demo demo.launch image_view_on:=true